smartcontractkit/documentation/docs/Introduction/tutorials/beginners-tutorial.md

 Interfaces make it easier for calling contracts to know what functions to call.
 For example, in this case, `AggregatorV3Interface` defines that all V3 Aggregators will have the function `latestRoundData`.
 We can see all of the functions that a V3 Aggregator exposes in the <a href="https://github.com/smartcontractkit/chainlink/blob/master/evm-contracts/src/v0.6/interfaces/AggregatorV3Interface.sol" target="_blank">`AggregatorV3Interface` file on Github.</a>

-Our contract is initialized with the hard-coded address of the ETH / USD Kovan price feed.
+Our contract is initialized with the hard-coded address of the ETH / USD Rinkeby price feed.
 Then in `getLatestPrice` it uses `latestRoundData` to obtain the most recent round of price data.
 We're interested in the price, so the function returns that.

 # 7. How do I deploy to testnet?